geomarker-io/tract_indices/README.md

-# Recent, Nationwide, Census Tract-Level Mega Dataset
+# Census Tract-Level Neighborhood Indices

 ## About

-This R code generates the **Recent, Nationwide, Census Tract-Level Mega Dataset** (`census_mega_data`) data resource.
-This dataset is a compilation of several census-based data products at the census tract level, including
+This R code generates the **Census Tract-Level Neighborhood Indices** (`tract_indices`) data resource.
+This dataset is a compilation of several open data products at the census tract-level, including

 - **Socioeconomic Indices**